-Every nonprofit dreams of receiving a large endowment that will keep it financially worry-free in the future and allow it to fulfill its mission with ease.
+Every not-for-profit dreams of receiving a large endowment that will keep it financially worry-free in the future and allow it to fulfill its mission with ease.
 But, in the real world, endowments also carry serious responsibilities, created by the Uniform Prudent Management of Institutional Funds Act (UPMIFA).
-When managing endowments, nonprofit leaders must keep the following realities in mind.
+When managing endowments, not-for-profit leaders must keep the following realities in mind.

 An investment policy drives fund management

 Every endowment should have a comprehensive investment policy that drives the management of the fund.
 According to UPMIFA, investment decisions must be made in relation to the not-for-profit’s overall resources and purposes.
 And the endowment investment policy should be different from the policy for other investments of the organization.

 “Prudent” investment decisions must consider the entire portfolio and be made as part of an investment strategy with risk and return objectives reasonably suited to the fund and the organization.
 UPMIFA also permits “only investment costs that are appropriate and reasonable.”
 (UPMIFA applies only to “true” endowments funded by donors, not “quasi” endowments created by boards.)

 The endowment’s objectives should guide its investments and management.
 For this reason, it’s important not to simply adopt a generic objective but to articulate an objective that reflects the organization’s own circumstances.
 For many not-for-profits, the primary goal is to preserve and grow funds for the organization’s long-term stability while providing a predictable contribution to support current activities.
 As a living document, the investment policy can change over time as objectives or other factors change.